oherik/Waft/docs/Acceptance Tests.md

 1. A toast appears saying "Vänligen skriv in en kommentar (minst fem tecken)".

+### Add flag to current bus through quick send

+**ID:** T03.2

+**Description:** Add a flag to the bus you are currently on by a long press on a flag icon.

+**Precondition:** Have phone wifi turned on.
+Have main view open.

+#### Steps

+*Variation 1*

+1. Press the bus icon.
+1. Press the '+' icon.
+1. Press and hold the "Gott om plats" icon.
+1. When the icon is fully filled in with dark red, release your finger.

+*Variaton 2*

+Same as above, but press and hold the "Övrigt" icon.

+#### Expected result

+*Variation 1*

+1. A toast appears saying "Flagga skickad"
+1. At the website http://95.85.21.47/flags, at the bottom a page there is a new JSON object, with flagType: 14 and comment: "".

+*Variation 2*

+1. A toast appears saying "Den här flaggan kan inte skickas utan en kommentar".

 ### View flags for current bus

 **ID:**